As part of University Studies Cluster 1, First-Year English offers a two-course sequence addressing several goals:

 - To introduce students to the concepts of the engaged citizen and engaged learning.

 - To emphasize the use of critical thinking, reading, and writing and communication as vehicles for engaged learning.

 - To foster students’ ability to use technology to enhance learning.

 Argument-focused course that introduces students to scholarly reading and writing strategies.
 Students practice widely-applicable methods of reading, writing, and revising arguments.
 Students read college-level arguments from diverse popular, public, and academic genres in order to develop their academic skills of analyzing single arguments, synthesizing multiple perspectives, and composing informed responses to an ongoing conversation.

 At the end of ENL-101 students will be able to:

-- Develop college level writing that addresses needs of audience, situation and purpose.
+- Produce college level writing that addresses needs of audience, situation and purpose.

-- Summarize, paraphrase, synthesize, and analyze material from sources.
+- Analyze, summarize, paraphrase, and synthesize material from a variety of sources.

-- Incorporate and accurately document outside sources using proper documentation format.
+- Incorporate and accurately document outside sources using proper documentation formats.

 - Demonstrate control of syntax, grammar, punctuation, and spelling.